caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - Despite the correlation between possession of the ball and the prediction of victory, this wasn't an indication in this case
         ("possesion_home" vs "prediction_team_home_win")

-* Clustering to realize new insights
+* Clustering by team statistics
     - K-means
     - DBScan
         - GridSearch for DBScan using metrics: silhouette_score, davies_bouldin_score, calinski_harabasz_score